What is rebound control?

 These outlined areas of the ice are where shots should be redirected if your goalie cannot catch and/or freeze the puck off the initial shot.

 Where did the majority of the pucks end up during this practice?
 If they initially popped out front, where did he direct the pucks to immediately?
 Same place.
-Also notice what happened when the shot popped out in front and he could not control it?
+Also, notice what happened when the shot popped out in front, and he could not control it?

 If you’re curious how equipment has an impact on rebound control, check out New To Hockey’s article on soft vs stiff pads and keep rebound control in mind.